karangattu/united-effort-resource-directory/README.md

 You can also localize group labels when using `groups` by setting `label_es` and/or `label_zh` on each group object.

+---

-## Running locally
+## 🚀 Running locally

-Because the page fetches `resources.json`, you need to serve it from a local server (most browsers block file:// fetches).
+Because the application fetches JSON files (`questionnaire.json`), you need to serve it from a local server (most browsers block file:// fetches).

 Pick any static server.
 A couple of options: